andrasq/node-docs/fast-node.md

 - do not build closures in tight inner loops, some closures are expensive to construct

+### Strings

+WRITEME: ...

+Notes

+- testing "foo".charCodeAt(0) is faster than testing "foo"[0]
+- strings are at no slower than Buffer, sometimes faster
+- ...

 ### Arrays

 Node arrays are blazing fast.
 They can be accessed and traversed at a